NEVER have the notes of the Last Post seemed more significant than at this moment.

 I share meals with veterans and hear stories about their war, recollections that include details that can’t be gleaned from history books.
 Gary is always on hand to fill in the blanks or explain finer points that put a memory into perspective.

-But our itinerary is about more than Vung Tau, Nui Dat, Long Tan, Binh Ba, the Courtenay Rubber Plantation, the Long Hai hills, the Long Green, and the Horseshoe.
+But our itinerary is about more than Vung Tau, Nui Dat, Long Tan, Binh Ba, the Courtenay Rubber Plantation, the Long Hai hills, the Long Green (below), and the Horseshoe.
 Outings include meals in local restaurants and day trips from Ho Chi Minh City.

 On our first day, Gary leads a tour around central Ho Chi Minh City, visiting Reunification Palace and Notre Dame Cathedral before the War Remnants Museum, while our second day is an expedition to rural Cu Chi to see the subterranean complex of tunnels Viet Cong soldiers occupied for years during the conflict.